 The best rock hits of the 80s performed by women

 A lot of listeners rock is associated with something rough, growling, defiant...
 Those who are only superficially familiar with this genre assume that it is rebellious and energetic, winding up.
-And they will obviously be surprised to learn that rock music can also be snooty, tender, soulful, danceable and even light (it turns out!).
-And also it is not necessarily performed only by men - there is a place here and ladies…
+And they will obviously be surprised to learn that rock music can also be snooty, tender, heartfelt, danceable and even light (it turns out!).
+And it doesn't necessarily have to be performed only by men - there is room here for ladies

-In today's article, we decided to remember the names of singers who own some of the loudest and to this day ageless hits of the 80s!
-You've probably heard all these songs - maybe some of them are even your personal favorites.
+In today's article, we decided to remember the names of singers who own some of the loudest and to this day ageless 80s hits!
+You've probably heard all these songs - maybe some of them are even your personal favourites.
 So we are sure that for many of our readers this will be a pleasant nostalgic journey through the pages of musical history....

 Joan Jett - I Love Rock 'n' Roll (1982)

-And we decided to start the selection with, perhaps, the most famous hit performed by women not only for the period of the 80s, but for the whole history of rock in general!
+And we decided to start the selection with perhaps the most famous hit performed by women not only in the 80s, but also in the history of rock in general!
 For the first time Joan Jett performed her future hit "I Love Rock and Roll" in 1979, but in 1982 she recorded the song with her band Blackhearts and this version became a smash hit and topped many charts!

-Today "I Love Rock 'n' Roll" played by rebellious Jett is so popular that many people don't even know it's a... cover version.
+Today.
+"I Love Rock 'n' Roll" played by rebellious Jett is so popular that many people don't even know it's a... cover.
 Yes, yes!
-The original version of this rock 'n' roll anthem came out in the mid '70s, and it belonged to the band The Arrows.
+The original version of this rock 'n' roll anthem came out in the mid-70s, and it belonged to the band The Arrows.
 Alas, this song attracted almost no attention at the time - from the general public and radio stations, that's for sure!
-But other artists, on the contrary, immediately took notice of this "thing".
+But other performers, on the contrary, immediately took notice of this "thing".
 And soon the track got a lot of cover versions.
 Even in our days, the pop princess herself presented her interpretation of "I Love Rock 'n' Roll" Britney Spears!

 But, of course, the coolest variation belongs to Joan and her band.
 And, as we personally think, it will be very difficult - if not impossible - to surpass this level.